McCabe felt 'imposter syndrome' when made captain

 "Just enjoy it.
 I've worked really, really hard, as we all have, and we have sacrificed a lot to be here," she said.

-"The reason I started playing was for the love of it and because I enjoyed it.
+"The reason I started playing was for the love of it.
 I guess to take in every moment that happens between now and going forward."